The Refactor of My Games App

 The API is a Hono service on Node.
 It owns /api/zero/query, /api/zero/mutate, /health, /debug/build-info, /api/cleanup, and the /presence WebSocket upgrade path.

-Actions changed most.
-The client invokes named mutators that resolve against shared definitions instead of calling a public route for each small action.
+That’s a much smaller external surface than one route tree per game mechanic.
+Actions changed the most: the client calls named mutators that resolve against shared definitions, rather than hitting a public route for every small action.

 Shared Contracts